freeCodeCamp/freeCodeCamp/guide/english/python/range-function/index.md

  ```

 #### Example with optional additional arguments
 The first argument, *start*, is the starting number of the sequence.
+It defaults to 0 if only one number is start is not specified.

 The second argument, *stop*, means to generate numbers up to, but not including this number.